Our round-up of the best gay friendly countries in Asia based on LGBTQ rights, gay events, and exciting travel highlights.

 - Spartacus gay travel listing: 41

 Just like its Buddhist neighbours Vietnam, Thailand and Cambodia, Laos has never had any anti-gay laws.
-But in terms of same-sex marriage laws, there are none, nor any notable discussions about it taking place at government level (yet).
+But in terms of gay marriage laws, there are none, nor any notable discussions about it taking place at government level (yet).
 In terms of a gay scene, there are a few gay hangouts in Vientiane and Luang Prabang.
 As gay travellers in Laos, we felt safe here and found locals to be quite gay friendly.
 For a more local perspective, check out our interview with Somphorn from Luang Prabang, a dear friend who sadly passed away very recently.
 You can also watch our video from our travels in Laos as a gay couple:

 Mongolia has quite a high placing on the Spartacus Gay Travel Index at #57.
 Having travelled around the country, we can certainly see why.
 Homosexuality was legalised in 1993 and there are a few gay hangout in the capital, Ulaanbaatar.
 They also have an annual Pride in Ulaanbaatar in August called the Equality Walk.
 Find out more in our interview with gay local Zorig from Ulaanbaatar, and watch our Mongolia video: